sidart/bizdom/_posts/2021-07-28-the-stag-story.md

 Two centuries ago, there were no umbrellas in India—people mostly used palm leaves as protection from the sun or [monsoon rain](https://www.thebizdom.in/the-indian-monsoon-story/).
 By the end of the 1800s, the making of steel-wire umbrella frames had become a major industry in Britain.

 Around the same time, in 1860, Ebrahim Currim started a small workshop at Bazar Gate in Mumbai’s Fort area to deal in umbrellas imported from England.
-Over time, he learnt the art of making an umbrella.
+Over time, he learnt the art of mending the umbrellas.
+As Ebrahim mended umbrellas, he also learnt to make them.
+He started making the black umbrellas that could be also be used as walking sticks.
+He named it Stag and after becoming popular in Mumbai, it slowly made its way to Madras and Calicut.

-The umbrellas made by M/s Ebrahim Currim & Sons, initially, were all in black colour and doubled as walking sticks.
-That’s how the famous ‘Stag Umbrellas’ began.
-Today, theu claim, no matter what umbrella you buy, you'll be buying into something that has been carefully designed to make it easy for you.
+Today, they claim, no matter what umbrella you buy, you'll be buying into something that has been carefully designed to make it easy for you.